cartex10/RotomBot/README.md

 		Either shows requestable roles or adds/removes available roles !roll
 		Rolls any specified die with any modifier

-EXTRA FEATURES:
+	!keepwatch
+		Helps keep track of who keeps which watch in a game of dnd EXTRA FEATURES:

 	Sends introductory message to new members
+	Sends update whenever a new One Piece chapter is released